JetBrains/Grammar-Kit/HOWTO.md

 1. Writing a grammar doesn't mean the generated parser will work and produce nice AST.
 The tricky part is to *tune* some raw grammar that *looks correct* into a *working* grammar i.e. the grammar that produces working parser.
-But once you've mastered some basics the rest is as easy as combining different blocks into a working solution.
+Once you've mastered some basics, the rest is as easy as combining different blocks into a working solution.

-2. While editing grammar it is better to think that you manipulate generated code on a higher level of abstraction.
+2. While editing a grammar, it is better to think that you manipulate the generated code on a higher level of abstraction.

-3. Handwritten classes and generated classes should be in different source roots.
+3. Handwritten classes and generated classes should always be in different source roots.

 --------------------------